ctaylo21/jarvis/README.md

 <img src="http://i.imgur.com/QkN0bpN.png" title="Gvim Screenshot"/></a>
 Beautiful, isn't it?

+##Vim
+Below is the setup for Vim, the main IDE of Jarvis.

 ###Dependencies
 <ol>
   <li><a href="http://ctags.sourceforge.net/">Ctags</a> - Ctags is required for a few of the plugins.
 After you have it installed, if you have a project located at  <code>~/code/project1</code> you can run this command: <code>ctags -R -f ~/.vim/mytags/project1 ~/code/project1</code> to have ctags recursively generate a tags file for your project located at <code>~/code/project1</code> and then place that tags file in <code>~/.vim/mytags/project1</code>.
 It's not required to do this but storing tag files in folders named after the project they represent is a nice way of keeping things organized.
 The final step is to run <code>:set tags=~/.vim/mytags/project1</code> inside of Vim.